-I originally wrote this review when these Dawn of Justice figures were first released, so if some of this seems disjointed, that’s my excuse.
+I originally wrote this review for the Mafex Armored Batman when these Dawn of Justice figures were first released.
+If some of this seems disjointed, that’s my excuse.
 Even as I start this retrospect, I can hear the chants of “But it’s Mafex, what do you expect?”
-I have probably flip flopped on my opinion regarding the other two figures released from this line so far (Batman and Superman) a lot.
+I have probably flip-flopped on my opinion regarding the other two figures released from this line so far (Batman and Superman) a lot.
 On one hand, the Batman is lacking in flexibility, while Superman practically flops around like a marionette.
 “Their quality control is lacking!”

 So no, a Mafex figure isn’t a Figuarts figure, but it also isn’t a Marvel Legend or a *gasp* Multiverse figure.

 Here we are, with the brand spanking new (ok, not so much now) Mafex Armored Batman from Batman vs Superman: Dawn of Justice.
 The box is what we have come to expect from most companies these days.
 Clear plastic showing off the figure and accessories.
 Pictures of the figure all over the box in various poses and a lot of Japanese writing on it that could very well be insulting my family.
 I don’t know.
 I don’t speak Japanese (still) and I always assume the worst.

 My first impression after taking him out of the box, was “wow.”
 This is just a gorgeous figure.
 The detail on the armor, the weathering, it just looks great.